Miami vs. Virginia NCAA Football Odds, Plays and Insights | September 30, 2021

 Virginia Stats and Trends

-- Thus far this year Virginia has one win against the spread.

-- The Cavaliers have yet to cover the spread this season when underdogs by 4 points or more.
+- This season, the Cavaliers are winless ATS when entering a game as an underdog of 5 points or more.

-- Virginia's games this season have hit the over on two of three set point totals (66.7%).
+- Virginia's games this season have gone over the point total two times in three opportunities (66.7%).

-- Virginia is 1-1 against the spread and 2-1 overall in games when it puts up more than 26.3 points.
+- Virginia is 1-1 against the spread and 2-1 overall when the team records more than 26.3 points.

-- When Virginia piles up more than 369.8 yards, the team is 1-2 against the spread and 2-2 overall.
+- Virginia is 1-2 against the spread and 2-2 overall when the team picks up more than 369.8 yards.

-- This year the Cavaliers have turned the ball over six times, three more than the Hurricanes' takeaways (3).
+- This season the Cavaliers have turned the ball over six times, three more than the Hurricanes' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.